GouniManikumar12/aip-spec/CONTRIBUTING.md

-# Contributing to the AMXP Specification
+# Contributing to the AIP Specification

-Thanks for your interest in helping shape the AMXP protocol!
+Thanks for your interest in helping shape the AIP protocol!
 This repository houses the human-readable specification, JSON Schemas, fixtures, and conformance assets that partners rely on.
 Thoughtful contributions materially improve the health of the ecosystem.

 ## Getting Started
 1. Fork the repository and create a feature branch.